How do I book my trek?

 Temperatures on the mountain vary greatly, from 70-90°F in the rainforest to -10°F near the summit.
 Above the tree line, most days are 30-50°F. Kilimanjaro creates its own weather patterns, and the weather can change dramatically and without warning.
 Your guides will help you be prepared for sun, rain, snow, and wind.
 We recommend layering your clothing and carrying a waterproof shell at all times.

 You don’t need to be an athlete or have experience with technical mountaineering, but you do need to be active, committed to training prior to the climb, and ready to persevere on the mountain.
 The trails are completely nontechnical, but they are very steep in some areas and easy in others.
 Before your trek, we recommend strength training exercises and regular hikes to familiarize your body with the rigors and nuances of the trails.
 Give us a call for more specific recommendations.

 No special mountaineering equipment is needed, and most active guests find they already have most of the items we recommend—hiking boots, multiple layers, warm hats and gloves, a down jacket, etc. Once you’ve joined a trek, you’ll receive a detailed packing list and rental gear list to help you prepare.

 Check out our Pinterest page to see the Mountain Gear We Love!

 What is the best time of year for climbing?

 June through October is the coolest, driest time to climb.
 December through March is warm and a bit wetter, with lush, green landscapes prevailing.
-We wouldn’t recommend climbing in April, May, or November, because of heavy rains.
+We wouldn’t recommend climbing in April, early May, or late November, because of heavy rains.